EdgelessPE/ept/doc/en/nep/ability/2-manifest.md

-# Bill of Materials
+# Manifest

-Nep supports generating a bill of materials by summarizing the steps in the installation workflow, checking the content that must be carried in the package before packaging.
+Nep supports generating manifest by summarizing the steps in the installation workflow, checking the content that must be carried in the package before packaging.

 For example, for the following example steps: